KIDNEY VETCH

 Some plants are very hairy.

-14th July 2010, Freshfields Dunes, sefton coast, Lancs.
+14th July 2010, Freshfields Dunes, Sefton Coast, Lancs.
 Photo: © RWD

 Flowers withering, turning to seed.

-7th June 2005, Strandline, south of Southport, Lancs.
+7th June 2005, Strandline, south of Southport, Sefton Coast.
 Photo: © RWD

 After flowering the seeds are amidst cotton downy fibres.

-7th June 2005, Strandline, south of Southport, Lancs.
+7th June 2005, Strandline, south of Southport, Sefton Coast.
 Photo: © RWD

 Kidney Vetch always has a fuzzy look.